hunterxcobby/AirBnB_clone/README.md

 ## Contributors
 * The following people contributed to this repository.
-	- AMI MANYE
+	- Samuella Manye Aglago
-    - COBBY SEFAH SOLOMON
+  - Cobby Sefah Solomon